 "Nutanix's customer support is good, one of its biggest selling points."

-"The most valuable feature is the integration between storage and compute services."
+"The most valuable feature of Proxmox VE is the linked clone."

 "The feature that I have found most valuable is that its storage container, LVM, and everything else work out of the box."